Heterogeneous causal effects of neighborhood policing in New York City with staggered adoption of the policy: Estimation and inference

-Dimension reduction must also be imposed on the covariance matrix $\boldsymbol{\Sigma}$.
-Existing approaches include imposing sparsity on the inverse of the covariance matrix, assuming it has a low-rank structure \citep{fox2015bayesian}, or decomposing the covariance matrix into the product of upper triangular matrices \citep{george2008stochastic}.
+In high-dimensional time series settings, we do not have sufficient data to estimate all $n(n-1)/2$ parameters of the covariance matrix $\boldsymbol{\Sigma}$.
+Existing dimension reduction approaches include imposing sparsity on the inverse of the covariance matrix, assuming it has a low-rank structure \citep{fox2015bayesian}, or decomposing the covariance matrix into the product of upper triangular matrices \citep{george2008stochastic}.
 We utilize the first of these approaches, but will use geographic information in the data to inform the sparsity.
-Our approach finds an initial estimator of model \ref{eqn:MainModel}, then uses the model residuals and an optimization algorithm to acquire an estimate of $\boldsymbol{\Sigma}$.
-We use an alternating least squares algorithm described in Appendix C to estimate model \ref{eqn:MainModel}.
-From the fitted model, we acquire predicted values $\widehat{\boldsymbol{Y}}_t$ for all $t < t_{min}$, where $t_{min}$ is the earliest time point that treatment is initiated, and calculate
+Our approach finds an initial estimator of model \ref{eqn:MainModel} using smoothing approaches such as natural cubic splines or smoothing splines for each unit separately, then uses the model residuals and an optimization algorithm to acquire an estimate of $\boldsymbol{\Sigma}$.
+From the initial fitted model, we acquire predicted values $\widehat{\boldsymbol{Y}}_t$ for all $t < t_{min}$, where $t_{min} = \text{min}(T_{10}, \dots, T_{n0})$ is the earliest time point that treatment is initiated, and calculate

+where $K$ is the degrees of freedom used for the individual models for each unit.
 For high-dimensional data sets such as the NYC policing data, this estimator will be very unstable, so we regularize the estimated covariance matrix by imposing sparsity on $\boldsymbol{\Sigma}^{-1}$.
 It is known in Gaussian graphical models that if the $(i,j)$ element of $\boldsymbol{\Sigma}^{-1} \equiv \boldsymbol{\Omega}$ is zero, then $Y_{it}(\infty)$ and $Y_{jt}(\infty)$ are conditionally independent given the remaining observations.
 In our policing example, a reasonable assumption is that precincts that are more than one neighbor apart are conditionally independent.
 We enforce this in the estimation of $\boldsymbol{\Sigma}$ by solving the following constrained optimization:

 where $\mathcal{Q}$ is the space of all positive semi-definite matrices whose $(i,j)$ element is zero for any $i$ and $j$ that are not neighbors.
 This finds the value of $\boldsymbol{\Omega}$ that is closest to $\boldsymbol{\widehat{S}}^{-1}$ while enforcing the desired sparsity.
 We first estimate $\widehat{\boldsymbol{\Sigma}}$ and run the remaining procedure conditional on this estimate.
 Note that this is not a fully Bayesian procedure and will ignore uncertainty due to estimation of $\widehat{\boldsymbol{\Sigma}}$.
 We empirically evaluate the quality of model \ref{eqn:MainModel} in Section \ref{sec:sim} and find that it performs very well on the New York City policing data and leads to credible intervals with nominal coverage rates, despite conditioning on $\widehat{\boldsymbol{\Sigma}}$.